 Setting up a website for your small business is an exciting prospect.
 It’s a milestone for any brand, with the potential to help you reach new customers or clients far and wide.
-The journey to launching your new site, however, begins with an important question – which website platform (as opposed to content management system or CMS like WordPress.org or Joomla) is the best choice for your business?
+The journey to launching your new site, however, begins with an important question – which hosted website platform is the best choice for your business?
 (I’ve also written about self-hosted options like WordPress or Joomla if you need a more scalable and flexible website.)

 With so many website platforms to choose from in 2020, it’s important to explore your options.
 Taking your time here will help you find the site which will best suit your needs and budget.
 Here’s my guide to some of the most widely used website platforms to help you make the best choice for your business.

 It’s worth noting that in the case of each of these website platforms, the “cost” listed is the standard month to month or annual fee including hosting.
 In each case, there will likely be additional charges ranging from app downloads to payment gateway transaction fees.
 This is in addition to purchasing and renewing your domain name.
 Remember to do your homework to ensure you’re happy to accept any further charges!